 2. VLC Player

 The VLC video player is a top-rated and widely used media player.
 There is no video or audio format that VLC cannot play.
-To play internet radio in VLC player, at first click on the view option playlist from its navigation bar.
+To play internet radio in a VLC player, first, click on the view option playlist from its navigation bar.
 Then press the Icecast radio button, and after that, you will see the existing radio stations.
 From there, you have to click on the preferred channel, and VLC will play it.

 5. Radio Tray